Jonas Siegenthaler: Personal life

 Siegenthaler's father is from Switzerland, while his mother is from Thailand.
 He is the first known NHL player of Thai descent.

 International play

-Siegenthaler competed with Team Switzerland at the 2013, 2014 and 2015 IIHF World U18 Championships.
+Siegenthaler competed with Switzerland under-18 team at the IIHF World U18 Championships in 2013, 2014 and 2015.
 His outstanding play was recognized when he was named to the 2015 U18 WJC All-Star Team.
 He was also selected to participate at the 2014 Ivan Hlinka Memorial Tournament.

-He was chosen to skate, as a 17-year-old, with the Swiss U20 squad at the 2015 World Junior Ice Hockey Championship.
+He was chosen to skate, as a 17-year-old, with the Swiss junior squad at the 2015 World Junior Championships.

-Siegenthaler played his last WJC for Switzerland in 2017 where he tallied 6 points (1 goal and 5 assists) in 5 games and was Switzerland's most used player with over 25 minutes of ice-time per game.
+Siegenthaler played his last WJC for Switzerland in 2017 where he tallied six points in five games and was Switzerland's most used player with over 25 minutes of ice-time per game.

+He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.